TheTechNetwork/timeseal/README.md

 - Access from any page via the dashboard link
 - **Storage limit:** ~5MB (browser localStorage limit)

 **Note:** Saved seals are stored locally in your browser only.
 They are NOT synced to the server or across devices.
-Clearing browser data will delete saved seals.
-If you reach the storage limit, delete old seals or download them as markdown files for offline backup.
+Clearing browser data will delete your saved vault links (but the seals remain in the database).
+If you reach the storage limit, delete old saved links or download them as markdown files for offline backup.

 ### What happens if I lose the vault link?